The Lost Auditorium

 Almost the entire interior was destroyed by this catastrophe.

-A successful application to the Kansas Heritage Trust Fund enabled a new roof to be installed.
+A successful grant application enabled a new roof to be installed.

 Then, the destroyed interior, which had been rained on for years, was scooped out.

-The lobby, thanks to the efforts of engineer Mike Schmidt, was saved and it is possible to restore it.
+The lobby though, thanks to the efforts of engineer Mike Schmidt, was saved and it is possible to restore it.

 But the auditorium is gone.
 The balcony is gone.
 Even the auditorium floor is gone.
 The interior of the stone structure is, today, largely an empty shell.